eunbeek/findBrokenGlass/README.md

  - Checking whether Urls work with https or not
  - Allow to pass directory paths and recursively process all children under that directory

-## New Update (Oct,6 2020)
+## New Update (Nov 3, 2020)
  - Returning JSON format output (Oct,6 2020)
- - Exit code, 0 or the number of the broken urls (Oct,6 2020)
+ - Exit code, 0 or the number of the broken urls (Oct 6, 2020)
- - Add Ignore feature to skip list of url in the file (Oct,20 2020)
+ - Add Ignore feature to skip list of url in the file (Oct 20, 2020)
+ - Add Check Telescope feature (Nov 3,2020)

 ## Getting Started